- Oops!Something went wrong.Please try again later.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Archer-Daniels-Midland is:

-The 'return' is the income the business earned over the last year.
-That means that for every $1 worth of shareholders' equity, the company generated $0.08 in profit.
+The 'return' is the yearly profit.
+That means that for every $1 worth of shareholders' equity, the company generated $0.10 in profit.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.